 For SEOs who work at the enterprise level, this could mean millions of keywords.

 The cost to track so many keywords is simply too great, so what options do you have?
 You want to be able to strategically expand the number of keywords that you track without having to pay exponentially.
 Most SEO platform contracts have a subscribed amount of keywords or search queries per domain and limitations to the ability to change the number of keywords tracked in your contract.

-So, how can you solve this challenge?
-You need to look into statistical keyword sampling.
+The short answer is this: you need to look into statistical keyword sampling.
 This methodology allows you to track various sets of keywords without straining budget, and shows aggregate performance trends.
 We like to call it “tracking a million keywords without actually tracking them.”

 What is Statistical Sampling?

 Statistical sampling in SEO is a way to track a portion of your keywords and rotate them out over time to see how the individual keywords perform in aggregate.

 If a keyword list were static and never changing, you would end up looking at incorrect data as things change over time (e.g. new products and services, keywords come and go, etc.).
 Where static keyword sets result in staleness, sampling allows for freshness.